Employee performance review

 In recent years, there has been a growing recognition that annual performance reviews may not be the most effective approach to managing and developing employee performance.
 Many organisations are shifting towards more frequent feedback and coaching conversations, which enable timely course corrections and ongoing development.
 This approach allows for a more dynamic and collaborative approach to performance management.

-Employee satisfaction with the learn/work environment.
-The interplay of Real Estate (RE), Facility Management (FM), Information Technology (IT) and Human Resourses (HR) plays a crucial role in creating a conducive learn/work environment.
+The interplay of Real Estate (RE), Facility Management (FM), Information Technology (IT) and Human Resourses (HR) plays a crucial role in creating an effective learning/work environment that is conducive.
 It makes sense that the Human Resources department takes the lead in orchestrating the experience of people in places that matter and work—aligning the place to the people it has to support because place comes after people.
+Work on-site and distantly in third places or at home are equal.
+The where, when, how, what and why of work – is no longer defined by a fixed time and a place to work.
 Realising simultaneously that work is what you do and not a place.
-Work on-site and distantly in third places or at home are equal.

-The figure shows how the four Strategic Alignment Matrix frames give constraints for the Physical (bricks), Digital (bytes) and Social (behaviour) components of a learn/work environment.
+The figure shows how the four Strategic Alignment Matrix frames constrain the Physical (bricks), Digital (bytes), and Social (behaviour) components of a learning/work environment.

 Stress test scan learn/work environment

-A management team that is aware of the strategic opportunities of a harmonized environment (Physical, Digital and Social space), together with the help of interdisciplinary specialists, can create a difference in unlocking and unleashing human potential.
-An A3 Strategic Management Canvas or Accommodation Roadmap helps in defining and navigating your own path and pace in the ever-changing complex ecosystem of the physical, digital and social environment.
-Regular performance reviews of the learn/work environment are a tool for managing the knowledge required to ensure continuous improvement and a learning organisation.
+An A3 Strategic Management Canvas or Accommodation Roadmap helps define and navigate your own path and pace in the ever-changing, complex physical, digital and social ecosystem.
+Regular performance reviews (Post-Occupancy Evaluation – POE) of the learning/work environment are a tool for managing the knowledge required to ensure continuous improvement (learning organisation).
+In particular, they reveal how well a building supports the occupying organisation and aligns with the sustainability ambitions.

 ‘Does your built environment still meet your present needs and wishes?’